 Ken Ortiz, head of Perth Amboy Human Services said today in an address to the City that food pantries in Perth Amboy have been serving thousands and need extra support.
 Mayor Diaz confirmed that families are in dire need of help.
 Over 1 million families in NJ have filed for unemployment and many checks have been delayed making it difficult for families to afford food.
 Many families in Perth Amboy live paycheck to paycheck.
-At the same time, food prices have recently increased and people were told to shop for 2 weeks worth of food to minimize interaction at the store and to prepare if you become sick.
-With the stay at home order, families are also eating more meals at home and children are not eating their meals in school.
-In response, Perth Amboy Schools have done a good job of supplying bagged meals to children distributed throughout the City.
-But lines are still long at the 6 food pantries in Perth Amboy.
+Food prices have recently increased and people were told to stock 2 weeks worth of food to minimize interaction at the store and to prepare if you become sick.
+Lines are long at the 6 food pantries in Perth Amboy.

 The City of Perth Amboy has launched a Call to Action Food Drive to help those affected by the pandemic.
 They will accept food donations to supplement the 6 food pantries operating in Perth Amboy.
 They are accepting donations of food including water, juice, snacks, beans, veggies, pasta, rice, fruits, canned goods, milk, eggs, cheese, cereal, oatmeal, oil and condiments.
 The drop off is at the Jankowski Center at 1 Olive St. weekdays 10am-3pm and Saturday’s 10am-1pm.
 For more info you can contact 732-826-1690 ex 4305.